flutter/website/src/docs/get-started/test-drive/_androidstudio.md

 ## Create the app {#create-app}

+WEB TODO: Am assuming that the tools will automatically create a web version of the app, too.

  1. Open the IDE and select **Start a new Flutter project**.
  1. Select **Flutter Application** as the project type.
 Then click **Next**.
  1. Verify the Flutter SDK path specifies the SDK’s location (select **Install SDK...** if the text field is blank).
  1. Enter a project name (for example, `myapp`).
 Then click **Next**.
  1. Click **Finish**.
  1. Wait for Android Studio to install the SDK and create the project.